-From the early days onward, whether expressing himself viaDJing, producing or as a label owner, Pfirter has workedhis magic with focus and style, gracing the likes of CLR, Figure, Mordand Stroboscopic Artefacts with choice singles whilst headlining some of the most respectedelectronic music bastions and events including Berghain, Tresor, Concrete, Awakenings and Time Warp.
+From the early days onward, whether expressing himself viaDJing, producing, or as a label owner, Pfirter has worked his magic with focus and style, gracing the likes of CLR, Figure, Mordand Stroboscopic Artefacts with choice singles whilst headlining some of the most respected electronic music bastions and events including Berghain, Tresor, Concrete, Awakenings and Time Warp.
 Ever since he embarked on his first European tour back in 2005, Juan Pablo has worked tirelessly at shaping one of the most idiosyncratic sounds in contemporary electronic music.
-It’s a sound which combines the heavy thump of stadium-sized kicks with textured organic reliefand hypnotic sub-bass motifs a thousand listens couldn’t diminish.
+It’s a sound that combines the heavy thump of stadium-sized kicks with textured organic relief and hypnotic sub-bass motifs a thousand listens couldn’t diminish.

 LATEST RELEASES